Code-Institute-Submissions/jjayadeepravuri-project2/README.md

 ## Features

 * Made it Responsive design for all the pages and for all device sizes.
-* In the home page, It has a navigation menu in the header, a learn more button in the cover text, which leads to about section, the needs of the userprofile, about the service provider and a section that has a button to book for a call, which further leads to contact page.
+* In the home page, it gives information about the website and its purpose, with a button called "lets's play", which will be redirected to the get in the mood page.
+* In the get in the mood page, there is a "get set go" button, which will give the user to breathe some air and get in the mood before playing the game.
-* In the about page, it provides further information of the service provider and their approach to the problem.
+* In the game page, the user gets to play the game by testing his knowledge by answering 10 multiple-choice questions.
-* In the contact page, a sign up form is provided, to book for the service .
-* In the footer section, the logo of the website and facebook and google maps icons are provided.
+* After the user selects the answer the user gets immediate feedback by the options displaying red(incorrect answers) and green(correct answers) and a next-button so he can move to the next question.
+* After the user finishes the 10 questions, a restart button will appear to play the game again, or can press the logo at anytime during the game ,so he can go to the homepage.

 ## Future Features
-* The form can be made funtional.
+* Features like score can be added.

 ## Technologies Used